 Whitechapel Road; A Vampyre Tale

-Born in 1854 to a farming family in the village of Ellingham, located approximately 20 miles from the southern most tip of England, life for Aremis was, to a large extent, set out to be that of a normal farm boy growing up with his family.
+Born in 1854 to a farming family in the village of Ellingham, located approximately twenty miles from the southernmost tip of England, life for Aremis was, to a large extent, set out to be that of a normal farm boy growing up with his family.

-Children were expected to work on the family’s farm or help in running the family business, whatever that might be, until it was time to marry and even then they often did not have a choice in the matter of who was to be their life partner - the choice was made by the parents, in many instances without the new couple-to-be having ever set sight on one another before their wedding day.
+In times now long forgotten to most and have never existed in the collective memories of a great many more, children were expected to work on the family’s farm or help in running the family business, until it was time to marry and even then, they often did not have a choice in the matter of who was going to be selected as their life partner.
+What was likely to be the most significant event in a young adults life often had little to do with the couple to be wed.
+The choice of selecting an appropriate partner was made in large by the parents.
+In many instances these choices and subsequent decisions were all made, often without the new couple-to-be having ever set sight on one another much before their wedding day.

 Such was the case for the boy born to the Eilbeck family who, in the fall of 1874 now in his twentieth year, was considered prime for finding a bride to marry.
-There had been some talk of marriage before now but it was simply not advantageous for the family to have him wed before this time.
-For you see, the land directly adjacent to Eilbeck farm, some eighty acres of prime farm and forest, belonged to a family who had a daughter and, despite her younger years, her parents were willing to allow a marriage to take place.
-By doing so, they hoped to forge a family bond that would see their two properties merge into one, becoming one of, if not the largest farm in the entire area.
-It was to be a most profitable venture to be quite sure.
+There had been some lighthearted talk of marriage before now, but it was simply not advantageous for the family to have him wed before this time.
+For unlike modern times, a time in which one married for love and companionship, in the harsh times of the mid 1800’s those were looked upon as frivolous foolhardy emotions, the like of which would not sustain you through difficult times.
+If you were to wed, you did so to advance your families standing and nothing more.
+This basic idea was no different for young Aremis and his family.
+The land directly adjacent to Eilbeck farm, some eighty acres of prime farm and forest, belonged to the Smith family, their only daughter, only marginally of the years to marry, were willing to allow the union to take place.
+By doing so, both families hoped to forge a bond that would see their two properties merge into one, becoming one of, if not the largest farm in the entire area.
+It was to be a most profitable venture to be certain.

-Even though the couple not-yet-formed lived next door to one another for many years, they had not actually seen much of each other beyond their childhood years.
-You see Mary had been sent away to live with an ailing aunt who had no daughters of her own and therefore needed someone to do the daily household duties for her.
+Even though the young couple not-yet-formed lived not but a mile from one another for most of their young lives, they had not actually seen much of each other beyond their early teenage years.
+Mary, the only daughter of Harry and Emma Smith, and who was to be wed to Aremis, had been sent away to live with an ailing aunt who had no daughters of her own and therefore required someone to do the daily household duties for her.
 This somewhat insignificant fact was to present a very significant problem for Aremis come harvest time, a time in which the local farmers and their families gathered in the small town square to give thanks for the bountiful harvest and enjoy some of the fruits of their summer’s labour.

-This was also to be the time the two families had planned to announce the proposed marriage to the townspeople and begin preparation for the wedding.
-Finally, the many legal obstacles that are usually present when it comes time to officially join the two lands into one were resolved and Aremis would see his bride for the first time since she had been sent away.
-And yet it was on this night, the night of the harvest celebrations, that the very plan, seeded so many years earlier, began to unravel.
+This celebration of the harvest was also to be the time the two families had planned to formally announce the proposed marriage to the townspeople and begin preparation for the wedding the following spring.
+It was on this very evening, with the many legal, financial, and personal obstacles that are usually present during a time when not only two hearts are to be joined as one, but also and possibly more importantly, two lands are to be merged, having been resolved, Aremis was poised to see his bride for the first time since she had been sent away.
+In spite of all the vigilant preparation, it was to be on this night, the night of the harvest celebrations, that the very plan seeded so many years earlier, began to unravel.

-As the minutes dragged by, he slowly made his way down the steps until he was standing at their footing where he remained tracing out patterns in the sandy road with the tip of his boot.
-As he made whimsical shapes, of no particular design, his mind was left to wonder about a future with someone he had not seen for several years.
-As he did, a shadow fell across his absent-minded artwork in the sand.
+As the minutes dragged by, their progression seemingly weighed down by the uncertainty of what might lie ahead of him, Aremis slowly made his way down the wooden steps until he was standing upon the sandy pathway.
+There he quietly remained, mindlessly tracing out patterns in the loose sand with the tip of his boot.
+As he made whimsical shapes, ones of which had no particular design or purpose, his mind was left free to wonder about a future with someone he had not seen for several years.
+As he did, his mind and actions consumed by things not of his immediate surroundings, a dark shadow fell across his absent-minded artwork within the canvas of sand.

-Startled by the sudden appearance and not yet sure of who or what had cast it, he jumped backwards wishing he had not been so foolish as to drop his guard on a dark night such as this.
-As his eyes came to bear on the source of the shadow, he felt a wave of relief fall over his racing heart as he saw a thin tall woman standing before him, a bright smile upon her face.
-Wearing a yellow dress, the colour of daffodils in springtime, but without a jacket she looked to be significantly underdressed for such a chilly autumn evening.
-She had long brown hair that fell freely over her shoulders, the top pulled back and clipped into place with two small ivory combs so as to keep it from her face.
-Her skin was pale and in the light of the moon took on a pearlescent quality, her dark eyes sparkling as though they were somehow lit from within.
+Startled by the sudden appearance and not yet sure of who or what had cast it, he jumped backwards wishing he had not been so foolish as to drop his guard on a dark night such as the one he found himself enveloped in.
+As his eyes came to bear on the source of the shadow, he felt a wave of relief wash over him, as he suddenly found himself looking upon a thin woman standing before him, a bright smile upon her face.
+Wearing a yellow dress, the colour of daffodils in springtime, but without a jacket or sweater of any type, she looked to be significantly underdressed for such a chilly autumn evening.
+Beyond that of her simple dress, the young maiden had long brown hair, most of which was held in place by two ivory hair combs; their placement designed to keep the lengthy strands from falling across her delicate facial features.
+Her skin was pale and in the gently filtered light that made its way down through a softly veiled moon, it took on an almost pearlescent quality.
+Her eyes were a dark green, a colour that was made even more captivating by the skin that framed them and they seemed to sparkle as though they were somehow lit from within.

-“I am terribly sorry to have startled you so,” she said trying her utmost to conceal her mirth at having set such a fright onto one who seemed, at first glance, to be quite unflappable.
+“I am so terribly sorry to have set such a startle upon you,” she said, trying her utmost to conceal her mirth at having set such a fright onto one who seemed, at first glance, to be quite unflappable.

-“May I inquire as to what it is that has one such as you so entranced as to not notice my approach?” she asked with the innocent enthusiasm of a young child.
+“May I inquire as to what it is that has one such as yourself so entranced as to not notice my approach?” she asked with innocent enthusiasm that was more in keeping with that of a young inquisitive child.

-He felt the blush come upon his face, an unconscious reaction to her innocent question.
-“I am to meet my future wife tonight and, you see, I fear I have precious little insight as to her likes and dislikes or if either of us will even enjoy one another’s company once we have met.”
+He felt the warm blush of embarrassment spread across his cheeks, an unconscious reaction to her innocent question.
+“I am to meet my future wife tonight,” he began in quiet unassuming voice, “and you see, I fear I have precious little insight as to her likes and dislikes, or if either of us will even enjoy one another’s company once we have met.”

-He looked out into the darkness that lay beyond the reach of the oil lamp’s amber glow as if to find something more intellectual to say to this woman who now shared the evening with him.
+He looked out into the darkness that lay beyond the reach of the town hall’s oil lamps and the amber glow they cast, possibly in search of an answer to his own plight, or perhaps looking for something more intellectual to say to this woman who now shared the evening with him.

-“So, am I to understand that you are nervous this person will not find you attractive or interesting enough to marry?” the female stranger politely asked.
+“So…” she asked in a soft caring voice, her bright eyes narrowing slightly, “am I to understand that you are nervous this person will not find you attractive or interesting enough to marry?”

-“I suppose, but it is all quite irrelevant really as it is our parents who have arranged it all.”
-His voice was downtrodden and he plunked his hands into the pockets of his trousers as if to punctuate his displeasure.
-He rocked slightly on his heels in the hopes that the conversation would turn towards a topic other than that of his personal affairs.
+“I suppose,” he replied bluntly, “but it is all quite irrelevant, the truth be known, for it is our parents who have arranged it all.”
+His voice was downtrodden and he plunked his hands into the pockets of his trousers as if to punctuate his displeasure with the situation.
+He rocked slightly on his heels in the hopes that the conversation would now turn towards a topic other than that of his personal affairs.

-Quite stunned by the statement just put forth by one he had only just met, he found himself flushed and at a loss for words.
+Quite taken aback by the proclamation that has just put forth by the young lady that stood before him, one of whom he had only just met, he found himself once again flushed and fumbling for words.

 “I am… I am touched you feel as you do, Miss.
 You flatter me, truly, so much so that I am not even sure how exactly to respond to your kind words.”